Seweryn Gancarczyk

 Seweryn Daniel Gancarczyk (/pl/; born 22 November 1981) is a Polish professional football manager and former player who played as a left-back.
-He is currently in charge of III liga club Górnik Zabrze II, and serves as an assistant manager of their senior team.
+He was most recently in charge of Górnik Zabrze II.

 Club career

 Gancarczyk started to play football in his early teens, in junior teams of Podkarpacie Pustynia.
 After several seasons there and after a short spell at second division club Hetman Zamość, Gancarczyk made his way to the capital of Ukraine, Kyiv, where he joined local Arsenal Kyiv.
 Having also briefly performed for west Ukrainian club Volyn Lutsk, Gancarczyk was transferred to Metalist Kharkiv, where he has remained since, and has reached a position of vice-captain at the club.

 In 2007, he was voted the best left-back in Ukraine.

 During the winter of 2008, Gancarczyk had a try-out with Scottish club Celtic, however due to an injury, he was unable to compete and so returned to Metalist.

 In January 2018, Gancarczyk joined Rozwój Katowice.
 He played for the club until the summer 2019, when he joined Podlesianka Katowice.